Fitting in with the Portuguese people and their way of life doesn’t have to be hard. Here are a few ways you can easily get by in Portugal.

 We take great pride in our family values and try to be there for one another as much as possible.
 Families are close-knit; we try to spread this love among neighbors and friends nearby.

-Also, on weekdays, families love having dinner or spending afternoon break together.
+Also, on weekdays, families love having dinner or spending afternoon breaks together.
 The close-knit families in Portugal serve as a support system whenever needed.

 Portuguese people are great hosts, to say the least.
-This is especially true for grannies and mothers who go out of their way to make their guests comfortable.
+This is especially true for grannies, mothers, and not to forget, the Portuguese fathers who often share stories and traditions, teaching their children and guests about the rich cultural heritage.

 If you are invited to a Portuguese home, you will get to witness the elaborate preparation of a home-cooked meal and the decoration of the house.
 The main goal is always to give their guest the best experience possible.